icambron/timestack/index.markdown

 Notice the more subtle formatting.
 You can see a full example of this [here](https://github.com/icambron/timestack/blob/master/examples/twix.html).

-##Known Issues

-Timestack isn't very defensive with its inputs and it's a little too easy to break the page by not specifying things correctly.
-I'm working on that.

 ##Credits

 Much of the inspiration and CSS comes from Matt Bango's [Pure CSS